 Interoperability also positively stimulates liquidity in individual networks, which will help effectively tokenize everything that surrounds us, such as real estate, securities and even personal profiles.

-At some point ...
-AI will be inside every device and (hopefully) it will be democratized AI.
-Decentralized AI platforms will become interoperable with blockchain networks, which will awaken new opportunities within these platforms.
-It will also help those first applications built on blockchain today in the area banking, DeFi, dedicated networks for supply chains, etc .. to enter the next level.
+At some point… the AI will already be inside every device and (hopefully) it will be a democratized AI.
+Decentralized AI platforms will become interoperable with blockchain networks, which will open up new opportunities within these platforms.
+It will also help those first apps built on blockchain today, in the area banking, DeFi, dedicated networks for supply chains, etc .. to enter the next level.

 The final point to which we are heading is a decentralized network that covers almost everything from the real and virtual world, which operates autonomously, is powered by AI, and in which the human factor plays a secondary role.
 This is the moment when